bclswl0827/FireShort/README_en.md

 ### 3. Build and deploy the project

-Clone this repository, and then modify the `firebase.json` file in the root directory of the project.
+1. Clone this repository, and then modify the `firebase.json` file in the root directory of the project.
 ```bash
 $ git clone https://github.com/bclswl0827/FireShort --depth=1 && cd FireShort
 ```

-Install the dependencies.
+2. Install the dependencies.
 ```bash
 $ npm install
 ```
+3. Modify the global and Firebase configuration in `src/config.js`.

-Build the project.
+4. Build the project.
 ```bash
 $ npm run build
 ```